-At December 31, 2012, Great Plains Energy has provided \$155.1 million of credit support for GMO as follows:
+At December 31, 2013, Great Plains Energy has provided \$140.6 million of credit support for GMO as follows:

-- Great Plains Energy direct guarantees to GMO counterparties totaling \$40.7 million, which expire in 2014, - Great Plains Energy letters of credit to GMO counterparties totaling \$1.8 million, which expire in 2013, and - Great Plains Energy guarantee of GMO long-term debt totaling \$112.6 million, which includes debt with maturity dates ranging from 2013-2023.
+- Great Plains Energy direct guarantees to GMO counterparties totaling \$40.7 million, which expire in 2014 and 2015 and - Great Plains Energy guarantee of GMO long-term debt totaling \$99.9 million, which includes debt with maturity dates ranging from 2014-2023.

-Great Plains Energy has also guaranteed GMO's \$450 million revolving line of credit with a group of banks expiring in December 2016.
-At December 31, 2012, GMO had \$169.1 million of commercial paper outstanding, had issued letters of credit totaling \$15.1 million and had no outstanding cash borrowings under this credit facility.
+Great Plains Energy has also guaranteed GMO's commercial paper program.
+At December 31, 2013, GMO had \$15.0 million of commercial paper outstanding.

-17. RELATED PARTY TRANSACTIONS AND RELATIONSHIPS
+18. RELATED PARTY TRANSACTIONS AND RELATIONSHIPS

-KCP&L employees manage GMO's business and operate its facilities at cost.
-These costs totaled \$103.7 million for 2012, \$108.4 million for 2011 and \$100.9 million for 2010.
+KCP&L employees manage GMO's business and operate its facilities at cost, including GMO's 18% ownership interest in KCP&L's Iatan Nos.
+1 and 2.
+The operating expenses and capital costs billed from KCP&L to GMO were \$223.6 million for 2013, \$207.9 million for 2012 and \$202.7 million for 2011.
 Additionally, KCP&L and GMO engage in wholesale electricity transactions with each other.
-KCP&L's net wholesale sales to GMO were \$29.4 million, \$18.2 million and \$10.6 million in 2012, 2011 and 2010, respectively.
-KCP&L and GMO are also authorized to participate in the Great Plains Energy money pool, an internal financing arrangement in which funds may be lent on a short-term basis to KCP&L and GMO.
-The following table summarizes KCP&L's related party receivables and payables.
+KCP&L's net wholesale sales to GMO were \$25.6 million, \$29.4 million and \$18.2 million in 2013, 2012 and 2011, respectively.

+KCP&L and GMO are also authorized to participate in the Great Plains Energy money pool, an internal financing arrangement in which funds may be lent on a short-term basis to KCP&L and GMO from Great Plains Energy and between KCP&L and GMO.
+At December 31, 2013, KCP&L had a money pool payable to GMO of \$0.2 million.
+At December 31, 2012, KCP&L had a money pool payable to Great Plains Energy of \$3.8 million.
+The following table summarizes KCP&L's related party net receivables.

-Decen nber 31 1
+Decer nber 3 1

-20 012 : 2011

-(mil lions)
+2013 2012

+(millions)

-Net receivable from GMO \$ 26.2 \$ 24.1
+Net receivable from GMO \$ 32.7 \$ 26.2

-Net receivable from Great Plains Energy 13.8 9.5
+Net receivable from Great Plains Energy 17.5 13.8

-18. DERIVATIVE INSTRUMENTS
+19. DERIVATIVE INSTRUMENTS

 Great Plains Energy and KCP&L are exposed to a variety of market risks including interest rates and commodity prices.
 Management has established risk management policies and strategies to reduce the potentially adverse effects that the volatility of the markets may have on Great Plains Energy's and KCP&L's operating results.
+Great Plains Energy's and KCP&L's interest rate risk management activities have included using derivative instruments to hedge against future interest rate fluctuations on anticipated debt issuances.
 Commodity risk management activities, including the use of certain derivative instruments, are subject to the management, direction and control of an internal commodity risk committee.
-Management's interest rate risk management strategy uses derivative instruments to adjust Great Plains Energy's and KCP&L's liability portfolio to optimize the mix of fixed and floating rate debt within an established range.
-In addition, Great Plains Energy and KCP&L use derivative instruments to hedge against future interest rate fluctuations on anticipated debt issuances.
 Management maintains commodity price risk management strategies that use derivative instruments to reduce the effects of fluctuations in fuel and purchased power expense caused by commodity price volatility.

-Counterparties to commodity derivatives and interest rate swap agreements expose Great Plains Energy and KCP&L to credit loss in the event of nonperformance.
+Counterparties to commodity derivatives expose Great Plains Energy and KCP&L to credit loss in the event of nonperformance.
 This credit loss is limited to the cost of replacing these contracts at current market rates.
 Derivative instruments, excluding those instruments that qualify for the NPNS election, which are accounted for by accrual accounting, are recorded on the balance sheet at fair value as an asset or liability.
 Changes in the fair value of derivative instruments are recognized currently in net income unless specific hedge accounting criteria are met, except hedges for GMO's utility operations that are recorded to a regulatory asset or liability consistent with MPSC regulatory orders, as discussed below.